 If you've spent any amount of time looking into the most popular exercise bikes on the market today, more likely than not you've already heard plenty about Peloton.

 After all, it's basically the talk of the entire fitness world.
-And being one of the best-rated exercise bikes to hit the market in recent years, it carved out a pretty cool niche of its own - honing in on interactive training and instructor-led workouts.
+And being one of the best-rated exercise bikes to hit the market in recent years, it carved out a pretty cool niche of its own - honing in on interactive training and instructor-led workouts that have been known to make exercise bikes with virtual courses a favorite for many.

 Simply put, the Peloton is made to wow, and that it definitely does!